erdi/idea-gradle-plugins/README.md

 #### Extension properties

-This plugin exposes the following optional properties through the extension named `ideaJunit`:
+This plugin adds an extension called `extended` to the `idea` extension of Gradle's built-in idea plugin.
+There are several nested configuration properties hanging off the `extended` extension and they are described below.

+##### Modifying default JUnit run configuration

+It's possible to modify the default JUnit run configuration via the following properties of `idea.extended.workspace.junit`:

 | Name | Type | Description |
 | --- | --- | --- |